ARFNA/backend-arfna/arfna-backend/README.md

 This API cannot be used unless a valid cookie has been transferred using the LOGIN API from the mutate subscriber API.

 **Getting all posts that subscriber has authored**

+If the role is admin, it will get all posts greater than or equal to submitted for the admin to see.
 ```json
 {
     "version": "V1",